JorgeCastilloPrz/FlutterFabLoader/README.md

 # flutter_fab_loader

-Flutter library package that provides a loader to wrap a Material Design `FloatingActionButton`.
+Flutter sample library to provide a loader to wrap a Material Design `FloatingActionButton`.
+Used as a sample project [for this post](https://jorgecastillo.dev/flutter-canvas-i-wrap-fab-in-custom-progress-loader).

 ## Getting Started